 Although becoming a RDMS only requires taking one or more certification examinations, these medical professionals must additionally be prepared to make a lifelong commitment to learning and enhancing their knowledge of the profession, largely due to ever-improving technologies.
 As the healthcare profession as a whole continues to grow and expand, new methodologies and equipment continuously arise, and therefore a Sonographer must be prepared to adapt to these changes.

-Note: New Hampshire, New Mexico, North Dakota and Oregon are the only states with approved legislation that currently mandate the licensure of Sonographers.
+Note: New Hampshire, New Mexico, North Dakota and Oregon are currently the only states with approved legislation that mandates the license of Sonographers.